iainquayle/birch/ideas.md

-        - will put pressure on language to adopt some strange constructs such as disjoint unions of structs, and units types/strange syntax for no value fields. though this isnt necessarily bad...
+        - will put pressure on language to adopt some strange constructs such as disjoint unions of structs, and units types/strange syntax for no value fields. though this isnt necessarily bad... for set style structs, multiple spreads could be used where they are disjoint. this would also necessitate that the types allow spreads. also whether this would just start to make the language too complex is a fair essesment.
 - special named data syntax
     something like
     ```